wombleton/gitlaw-nz/acts/R/Real Estate Agents Act 2008.md

 ##### 8 Exemption for licensed auctioneers

-*   A person who is licensed as an auctioneer under the [Auctioneers Act 1928][233] may sell or offer to sell any land by auction.
+*   A person who is registered as an auctioneer under the [Auctioneers Act 2013][233] may sell or offer to sell any land by auction.

+    Section 8: amended, on 18 December 2013, by [section 28(3)][234] of the Auctioneers Act 2013 (2013 No 148).

 ##### 9 Exemption under regulations